 But they’re also not trivial fungible goods.
 Because of the way they’re tailored to the user, each one is unique and has its own personality.
 They also serve a very specific human-centric emotional purpose: they’re designed to be friends and companions, and fill specific emotional needs for their owners.

 So they’re pets.
-And I would categorize future “AI companion” products the same way, until something major changes.
+And I would categorize future “AI companion” products the same way, until we see a major change in the technology.

 AI Lobotomy and emotional rug-pulling🔗